dheap

 *Receive notification when your program deallocates or reallocates a memory block.

-You can tell MemoryScape to stop execution if:
+You can stop execution if:

 *A free() problem occurs (dheap -notify)